awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-iotwireless-wirelessdevice.md

 `Id`  <a name="Id-fn::getatt"></a>
 The ID of the wireless device created\.

-`ThingArn`  <a name="ThingArn-fn::getatt"></a>
-The ARN of the thing associated with the device\.
-The parameter is empty if a thing was not associated with the device\.

 `ThingName`  <a name="ThingName-fn::getatt"></a>
 The name of the thing associated with the wireless device\.
 The value is empty if a thing isn't associated with the device\.